CHANCE® Helical Pulldown® Micropiles

 - Additional corrosion protection in aggressive soils

-The Helical Pulldown® Micropile is a system for constructing a grout column around the shaft of a standard Helical Pile system.
+The Helical Pulldown® Micropile design is a system for constructing a grout column around the shaft of a standard helical minipile system.
 To begin the process, a helical pile is placed into the soil by applying torque to the shaft.
 The helical shape of the bearing plates creates a tremendous pulling force that keeps the anchor advancing downward into the soil.
 After the lead section with the helical plates penetrates the soil, a lead displacement plate and extension are bolted onto the shaft.

 Resuming torque on the assembled shaft advances the helical plates and pulls the displacement plate downward, forcing soil outward to create a cylindrical void around the shaft.
 From a reservoir at the surface, a flowable grout immediately fills this void, surrounding and encapsulating the shaft.
 Additional extensions and displacement plates are added until the helical bearing plates reach competent load-bearing soil.
 The Helical Pulldown® Micropile displaced the soil around the shaft, eliminating the need to remove spoils from the site.